You can write a kick-ass research paper in a jiffy. But a 500-word home page? Geared to your ideal client?

 My copywriting clients are therapists and heart-driven healers doing deep and meaningful work.

-They know investing in high quality, super-niched copy is going to uplevel their business.
+They know to invest in high quality, super-niched copy is going to uplevel their business.

 They value the free time to pursue other aspects of building or growing their business, while someone else focuses on their copywriting needs.